h3ndofry/be-maps-search/README.md

 **DEVELOPER NOTES:**

-* I have removed the API key included in this README for security reasons (and I'm uncertain whether it's a public key provided for free access by TomTom or one used by Montu developers) as this is being posted on a public Git repository.
+* I have removed the API key included in this README for security reasons (and I'm uncertain whether it's a key provided for free access by TomTom or one used by Montu developers) as this is being posted on a public Git repository.
 * A `.gitignore` file has been included containing [sensible defaults](https://github.com/github/gitignore/blob/main/Node.gitignore).

 ---